Portland’s exploding Liberty Bell

 The files are now preserved for history, a documentary glimpse at a time when the Portland Bureau of Police spent a lot more time investigating counter-culture groups than chasing terrorists.
 Amidst investigations of groups like the ACLU, the Ecumenical Ministries of Oregon, and a local rape hotline, police occasionally hit paydirt.
 Surveillance files aided in the capture and conviction of four people involved in the bombing of two military recruitment centers.

 The boxes included a file on the Liberty Bell bombing but revealed nothing that might help solve the nearly fifty-year-old mystery.

-If police were only seriously looking for hippies, did they overlook other possible suspects?
+If the police were only seriously looking for hippies, did they overlook other possible suspects?
 Could the bomber have been motivated by something other than protest or pranksterism?
 Who else would have had a reason to blow up the Portland Liberty Bell?
 A lot of people, as it turns out.

-When we think of the organized crime, we think of the east coast, Chicago and Las Vegas.
+When we think of organized crime, we think of the east coast, Chicago and Las Vegas.
 But in the late ’60s and early ’70s, Portland was a hotbed of vice and underworld activity.
 The city itself was built on a gamble back in 1845.
 When the two founders couldn’t agree on a name, a best-of-three coin toss solved the debate.
 Heads, their new city would be called Portland.
 Tails, it would be Boston.
 The city never really stopped gambling.

 $500 in an envelope